Vaginal Dryness, Pain During Sex -Time for a Lube Job!

 Is your sex life slip sliding……..away?

 Would you rather clean your bathroom than go to bed?
 Have your afternoon delights turned into trips to the local ice cream shop?
-Has your sex life taken a nosedive – only NOT into shmirshky land!
+Has your sex life taken a nosedive?

-When you are in PM&M (perimenopause and menopause) and your estrogen levels begin to drop, you may find that your shmirshky has suddenly moved to the desert and I don’t mean Vegas.
+When you are in perimenopause and menopause and your estrogen levels begin to drop, you may find that your vagina has suddenly moved to the desert and I don’t mean Vegas.
 It becomes dry (aka vaginal dryness), and sex hurts!
 No worries, help is on the way.
 You do not have to live the rest of your life without the big O. Orgasms are still in your future!

 You may need a tune up!
 Yep a good old-fashioned lube job!

-For those who would prefer not to use hormone replacement therapy (and even if you do), here is the wet and wild info on lubrication.
+For those who would prefer not to use hormone therapy (and even if you do), here is the wet and wild info on lubrication.
+Non-hormonal vaginal lubricants can help decrease friction and discomfort during intercourse.
+Vaginal moisturizers (similar to moisturizing your face – most women find these helpful to use every day – unlike a lubricant that is used only during intercourse) can help relieve dryness and re-balance the acidity of the vagina.
+Both lubricants and moisturizers provide temporary relief of symptoms.
 There are three basic categories of lube:

 Water Based lubes can contain a number of plant based ingredients (in addition to water), such as aloe (aloe barbadensis), guar gum (Cyamopsis tetragonolobus), flax seed extract (Linum usitatissimum), and locust bean gum (Ceratonia siliqua).
 They are often combined with preservatives – some natural, such as tocopherols (vitamin E) and citric acid, and in other cases synthetic preservatives, such as potassium sorbate, parabens and propylene glycol.
 They can also contain glycerin, xylitol and phenoxyethanol.
 They tend to dry out much faster than oil or silicone base lubes and can become tacky (heaven knows we don’t want to wear anything tacky) and sticky.
 However, they clean up easily, do not stain the bed sheets and get along just fine with latex condoms and toys!
 Some new lubricants contain carrageenan (a seaweed product) which serves to moisturize the lubricant to minimize the tackiness or stickiness associated with water based lubes.